In Celebration of Art Basel Miami Beach 2017, Museum of Contemporary Art (MOCA), North Miami

 About Museum of Contemporary Art North Miami

 The Museum of Contemporary Art (MOCA), North Miami is dedicated to making contemporary art accessible to diverse audiences – especially underserved populations – through the collection, preservation and exhibition of the best of contemporary art and its art historical influences.
 The Museum is located at 770 NE 125th Street, North Miami, FL 33161.
-It is open – from , , and (closed Mondays and major holidays).
+It is open Tuesday–Friday from 11 a.m.–5 p.m., Saturday 1–9 p.m., and Sunday 11 a.m.–5 p.m. (closed Mondays and major holidays).
 Admission to the museum is $5, and is free to MOCA members and North Miami residents.
 For more information, visit mocanomi.org, call 305-893-6211 or email firstname.lastname@example.org.